xma711/notebook/machine_learning/sample_complexity/README.md

 to find a good solution for the population compared to the best possible solution for the population.

-Given an algo, if we allow any distribtuions for X and Y, is there a finite sample size such that the algo will be able to learn a good solution for population compared to the best possible solution for population?
+Given an algo, if we allow any distributions for X and Y, is there a finite sample size such that the algo will be able to learn a good solution for population compared to the best possible solution for population?

 The answer is No, due to the no-free-lunch theorem (NFL).

-NFL says taht for an algo, given any sample size, we can always find a distribtuion of X and Y such that the algo fails to learn a good solution for the population.
+NFL says that for an algo, given any sample size, we can always find a distribution of X and Y such that the algo fails to learn a good solution for the population.

 Then what can we do?